405f0und/.github/profile/README.md

 As a team, we identified the following challenges within the problem domain for IT:
 - Plans to acquire a new company with further plans to make additional acquisitions in the near future.
 This requires solutions that are both efficient and recylable.
 - Quickly and efficiently incorporate employees from new subsidiary companies into the existing IT governance (ITG) framework to address authentication, authorization and accounting (AAA).
-- Securely joining the IT networks that newly acquired companies have in place to the existing corporate domain and cloud-based network resources via virtual private network (VPN).
+- Securely join the IT networks that newly acquired companies have in place to the existing corporate domain and cloud-based network resources via virtual private networks (VPN).

 The resources contained within the links below present the solutions we came up with to address these challenges.